Find a Degree

 - Cert - Logan Campus

-The gerontology certificate is available through USU’s Regional Campuses and Distance Education program.
+The gerontology certificate is available through USU’s Regional Campuses.

 This certificate can complement a student’s major to prepare them to work with older adults in a variety of settings, including:

 - Senior citizen centers

 - Advocacy/intervention programs

 - Agency on Aging offices

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

 To be admitted to the gerontology certificate program, students must complete the following application process: